CIE 1931 color space: CIE rg chromaticity space

+The r and g coordinates of the XYZ primaries are indicated in the rg chromaticity space diagram above.

 The integrals of the XYZ color matching functions must all be equal by requirement 3 above, and this is set by the integral of the photopic luminous efficiency function by requirement 2 above.
 The tabulated sensitivity curves have a certain amount of arbitrariness in them.
 The shapes of the individual X, Y and Z sensitivity curves can be measured with a reasonable accuracy.
 However, the overall luminosity curve (which in fact is a weighted sum of these three curves) is subjective, since it involves asking a test person whether two light sources have the same brightness, even if they are in completely different colors.
 Along the same lines, the relative magnitudes of the X, Y, and Z curves are arbitrary.
 Furthermore, one could define a valid color space with an X sensitivity curve that has twice the amplitude.
 This new color space would have a different shape.
 The sensitivity curves in the CIE 1931 and 1964 XYZ color spaces are scaled to have equal areas under the curves.